-Current Policy UMD does not claim copyright in scholarly works of faculty and students but gives UMD ownership of staff works created in scope of employment & of faculty works created under sponsored research agreements, other agreements or with use of UMD resources not usually provided Proposed Revision Creates "traditional scholarly works" term.
+Current Policy Treats on-line course materials separately from other copyrighted materials.
+Gives UMD ownership of staff works created in scope of employment & of faculty works created under sponsored research agreements, other agreements or with use of UMD resources not usually provided Proposed Revision 2017 Creates "traditional scholarly works" term.
 Includes within that term on-line course materials and eliminates the separate section on on-line, technology related materials.
 Eliminates staff-faculty distinction.
 UMD owns traditional scholarly works when (1) not owning them would violate law or a contract, (2) works are created at the order or directive of UMD, or (3) extraordinary UMD resources are used

-On-Line Courses, Etc.
+On-Line Courses

-Current Policy Treats on-line course materials separately from other copyrighted materials.
-Ownership determined by written agreement between University and Personnel Proposed Revision On-line and technology mediated courses and materials treated no differently from other copyrighted works.
+Current Policy Ownership determined by written agreement between University and Personnel Proposed Policy On-line and technology mediated courses and materials treated no differently from other copyrighted works.
 UMD use of copyrighted works owned by Personnel only must comply with US Copyright law.